knative/docs/docs/eventing/brokers/broker-types/mt-channel-based-broker/README.md

     ```bash
     kn broker create <broker-name> --class MTChannelBasedBroker
     ```
+    Where `<broker-name>` is the name of your Broker.

 === "kubectl"

-    The YAML in the following example creates a broker named `default`.
+    The YAML in the following example creates a Broker.

     1. Create a MTChannelBasedBroker by creating a YAML file using the following template: